EmilDimanchev/Simple_guide_to_git/Starting out with Git.md

 `git log --oneline`

+### Reverting to previous version

+If you made changes that you don't want to "save" and just want to go back to your last commit, use:

+`git checkout -- <file name>`

-If you want to go back to a given commit, use the command below and copy paste the hash
+If you instead want to go back to a previous commit, use the command below and copy paste the hash of the commit

 `git checkout <hash of commit>`